 Students participating in clinical experiences may use personal cell phones only during scheduled lunch breaks or during regularly scheduled daily breaks.
 The use of cell phones including texting is prohibited during all clinical treatment times and learning experiences e.g., patient treatments, seminars, professional presentations, and clinical instruction.
 CIs have the authority to uphold this policy including requesting that cellphones be put away and not brought into clinical sites.
 CIs who observe students violating this policy are encouraged to discuss this with students in a direct and timely manner and to then document the discussion.
 If students are observed repeating this offense after this discussion, CIs are asked to follow up with the DCE who will then further discuss this with the student.
-A consequence of repeating a behavior after the student is informed and advised is that the student may be dismissed from the clinical education experience.
+A potential consequence is that the student may be dismissed from the clinical education experience.

-Interruption of Clinical Experience - See Clinical Remediation/Dismissal Policy and

-Procedures There are various reasons why a clinical experience may be interrupted, not limited to absences due to illness, medical, maternity leave, military leave, and student performance (e.g., repeated behaviors after being brought to the student's attention).

-The determination to drop or withdraw a student from a clinical experience course will be made by the DCE in collaboration with the student, and CI.

-Remediation plans will be determined on an individual basis by designated faculty with plans overseen by the DCE.
+Interruption of Clinical Experience - See Clinical Remediation/Dismissal Policy and Procedures There are various reasons why a clinical experience may be interrupted, not limited to absences due to illness, medical, maternity leave, military leave, and student performance (e.g., repeated safety issues).
+The determination to drop or withdraw a student from a clinical experience course will be made by the DCE in collaboration with the student, CI, the program chair, and designated faculty.
+Remediation plans will be determined on an individual basis by designated faculty overseen by the DCE.